ascopes/protobuf-maven-plugin/src/site/markdown/index.md

   </tbody>
 </table>

+### v4.x versus v3.x

+The v4.x versions of the protobuf libraries have breaking changes compared to the v3.x versions.
+This means that using the `protoc` binary corresponding to v4.x will not be compatible with libraries using v3.x of the protobuf libraries.

+Ensure you are using the correct version for your project and requirements!

 ## Importing protobuf definitions from other places

 By default, this plugin will index all JARs that are dependencies for the current Maven project,